VenkateshDenagoni/NYAI-Backend/README_RAILWAY.md

 4. Create a new service and select your repository

-5. Add a persistent volume by clicking "Add Volume" and mount it at `/data`
+5. Add persistent volumes according to railway.toml:
+   - One mounted at `/app/knowledge_base` for knowledge base files
+   - One mounted at `/app/db` for the database files

 6. Set required environment variables (see [Environment Variables](#environment-variables))